duke-git/lancet/CONTRIBUTING.en-US.md

 - Before submitting a PR, please execute the unit test command: `go test -v ./...` to ensure that all unit test tasks should pass.

-- Make sure PRs are created to `v2` branch instead of `master` branch.
+- Make sure PRs are created to `rc` branch instead of `master` branch.

 - If your PR fixes a bug, please provide a description about the related bug.